-We have a very active research programme aimed at improving the organisations capability and efficiency as well as helping to develop and expand the use of Goegraphic Information within Great Britain.
+We have a very active research programme and our aim is to improve our organisations' capability and efficiency, as well as to help develop and expand the use of geographic information (GI) in Britain.

 Geography is central to our business and this research area investigates how geography forms an important aspect of so many activities, and how it can be translated into the development of meaningful and appropriate geographic information.

-Traditionally Ordnance Survey has collected the vast majority of its data itself, or done so through contractors and with the aim of producing high quality digital mapping.
-Whilst this remains at the heart of what we do, we increasingly take other data to enrich our content and go beyond the requirements of a basic topographic map.
+Traditionally we've collected the vast majority of our data ourselves or through contractors, with the aim of producing high quality digital mapping.
+This remains at the heart of what we do, but we're increasingly taking other data to enrich our content and going beyond the requirements of a basic topographic map.
 To fully realise this aim we need to investigate new sensors, data sources and processing methods.

-Enriching our data can be achieved through the addition of data capture from new sources or sensors, this is the aim of the Data Acquisition research.
+We enrich our data by adding data capture from new sources or sensors – which is the aim of the Data Acquisition research.
 But our data can also be enriched through analysis, inference and deduction, and detailed data can be generalised.
 These are the aims of the GeoData Engineering research stream.